-Profits and gains of business or profession Business income before current deprecation 76 Less: Depreciation for AY 2019-20 (As per Sec.
-32(2) , unabsorbed depreciation has to be added to current depreciation) unabsorbed depreciation has to be added to current depreciation) 41 Business income/gross total income Less: Deduction under chapter VIA Tax holiday relief u/s 80-IB (To be restricted to GT) 35 Total Income 0
+Profits and gains of business or profession Business income before current deprecation Less: Depreciation for AY 2020-21 (As per Sec.
+32(2) , unabsorbed depreciation has to be added to current depreciation) Business income/gross total income Less: Deduction under chapter VIA Tax holiday relief u/s 80-IB (To be restricted to GT) Total Income

-If time limit is available balance of deduction u/s 80-IB of ₹ 3 lacs can be carried forward.
+If time limit is available balance of deduction u/s 80-IB of \mathbf{T} 3 lacs can be carried forward.